This historical mystery is a hardcover edition was published by Allison & Busby on April 1, 2016 and has 304 pages.

-Other books by this author that I've reviewed include Maisie Dobbs, Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, Among the Mad, A Dangerous Place, In This Grave Hour.
+Other books by this author include Maisie Dobbs, Birds of a Feather, Pardonable Lies, Messenger of Truth, An Incomplete Revenge, A Lesson in Secrets, The Mapping of Love and Death, Among the Mad, A Dangerous Place, In This Grave Hour

 Twelfth in the Maisie Dobbs historical mystery series and revolving around a young widow.
 This story moves between London and Munich in February of 1938.
 And Pris mentions the drama in England with Edward stepping down from the throne because of Wallis Simpson.